Ozitron/PaymentApp/README.md

 ## How to run
 Open api project (\IcePayment) and run:

->_ docker-compose up
+> docker-compose up

 Or on Visual Studio, IcePayment.API solution can be started directly
 ![SS1](https://user-images.githubusercontent.com/9204813/148570589-92263ad9-60b3-402f-8e34-347c7a31fe62.JPG)

 ## About the Application
--> In-memory database used in this application
+In-memory database used in this application

--> There are three endpoints:
+There are three endpoints:
-   ~/Payment/Add : Creates a payment
+\n\t ~/Payment/Add : Creates a payment
-   ~/Payment/GetAll : Gets all payments
+\n\t ~/Payment/GetAll : Gets all payments
-   ~/Payment/GetById/{Id} : Return selected payment object for given payment Id
+\n\t ~/Payment/GetById/{Id} : Return selected payment object for given payment Id

 ## How to use API methods
 IcePayment_Api_Collection.json file can import to Postman